 UCAN believes that foster caregivers are an integral part of fulfilling UCAN's vision and mission for children and families.
-UCAN's vision is that youth who have suffered trauma can become our future leaders.
+UCAN's vision is that UCAN leads with transformational interventions so that families and communities can be safe and prosper.
+UCAN is relentless.

 UCAN's Professional Foster Parenting (PFP) case managers build meaningful relationships with caregivers by including them in collaborative planning for youth and families.
 PFP case managers encourage foster caregivers to participate in staffings and assist in the development of youth-supportive service plans, behavior management and treatment plans for youth in the Adolescent and Specialized foster care programs, IEP and school meetings, court hearings, discharge planning meetings, staff meetings, therapeutic staffing/meetings, therapy appointments when requested and Administrative Case Reviews (ACR).